110 Compliance Statistics to Know for 2025

 Data breaches continue to be a costly risk for businesses, highlighting the need for preventative measures to monitor and flag any potential weaknesses in a company’s data protection.
 We’ve compiled a list of stats that underscore the costs associated with data breaches and common causes.

-77. Three in ten (30%) risk and compliance professionals said their organization experienced a data privacy/cybersecurity breach in the past three years, the most common compliance issue experienced over that period.
-This is a substantial increase from 22% in 2022.
-(Navex Global's 2023 Definitive Risk & Compliance Benchmark Report)
+77. 28% risk and compliance professionals said their organization experienced a data privacy/cybersecurity breach in the past three years, the most common compliance issue experienced over that period.
+This is a slight decrease from 30% in 2023.
+(Navex's 2024 State of Risk & Compliance Report)

 78. Cyber incidents, such as cyber crime and data breaches, was reported as the leading risk to businesses globally for 2023 by 34% of risk management experts.
 (Statista)